 3. Hydrogen Peroxide

-Hydrogen peroxide is most widely used as a disinfectant in medicinal purposes.
+Hydrogen peroxide is most widely used as a disinfectant for medicinal purposes.
 It is used for cleaning the wounds and in the sterilization of medical tools.
 It is also a cheaply available antiseptic.
 But, in a recent study, it has also claimed to be a pain reliever for toothaches.
 In situations where visiting a doctor is improbable, and you are wondering how to sleep with this evil of a toothache, just pour a cap of 3% hydrogen peroxide into your mouth.
 Hold it for 10 minutes multiple times in a day.
 It can lessen your pain greatly and help you sleep through the night so you can visit the orthodontist in the morning (17, 18).

-Like many others who have had to face the pain, you must have also been piqued by the ages-old question of whether to choose ice or heat as a remedy for toothache.
+Like many others who have had to face the pain, you must have also been piqued by the age-old question of whether to choose ice or heat as a remedy for a toothache.
 Well, here’s the answer.
 Ice is a proven remedy for a severe toothache and heat should be avoided.
 But, when we say ice, it does not mean the use of ice directly on the affected tooth or gum.
 Instead, use a healing cloth or compress with ice and wrap it in a cloth.
 Press this cloth over the affected region from the outside for as much time as possible.
 This will help in numbing the nerve that is sensing the pain.
 Repeat the process until you are able to see the dentist for a proper treatment (19).

 5. Benzyl Alcohol